Low-Carb Deconstructed Pizza Casserole (Video)

-Let's start the year out right with this Low-Carb (and Gluten-Free) Deconstructed Pizza Casserole!
+Let’s start the year out right with this Low-Carb (and Gluten-Free) Deconstructed Pizza Casserole!
 This recipe is low-carb, Keto, low-glycemic, and gluten-free; use the Diet-Type Index to find more recipes like this one.

 I love the first day of a brand new year, and I know that’s when many of you are starting with a new or renewed commitment to more carb-conscious eating.
 So of course on that day I want to start the year with a new low-carb recipe on the blog.
 And since some people struggle with feeling deprived when they give up their carbs, if I can come up with a new recipe that can be considered low-carb comfort food, that really makes me happy.